KlabautermannSW/axisPush/README.md

 ## Using The Program As A Systemd Service

+### Important !!

+**_Before you use the sample service configuration file check out that there will be no error whenn calling the program with your configuration.
+If an error occurs the systemd service will recall the program immediately over and over again!_**

+### Setting The Service

-**Everything in this paragraph has to be done with superuser rights!**
+_Everything in this paragraph has to be done with superuser rights!_

 First you need a service file at /usr/lib/systemd/system named axisPush.service.
 A sample can be found in the directory systemd.